gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Let us also use separate temperature baths for water and ions (here corresponding to the GROMACS group called *non-water*) respectively by replacing:
+    Let us also use separate temperature baths for the water molecules and the ions.
+Here, the ions are included in the default GROMACS group called *non-water*.
+    Within *nvt.mdp*, replace the following lines:

 ..  code-block:: bw